davygoat/simh-os32/README.md

 - Account 255 has every privilege in the OS/32 world, even if you revoke them all!
 - Type `actuty` to launch the account utility, which is used to create and manage MTM users.
 My CSS script also provides handy summary (gleaned from hex dumps and MACRO sources).
 When you have finished, type `end` to return to the MTM prompt.
 - Type `display files` or `dir` at the MTM/asterisk prompt to list the contents of the 255 account.
 - Type `auflist` to list the password database.
 Encryption was not a thing in those days.
-The source code for auflist.c is in account 25.
+The source code for auflist.c can be found in account 25.

 Account 165 -- low-privilege user and MicroEMACS sources